morbosad/Getting-and-Cleaning-Data-Project/CodeBook.md

 This data was downloaded from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

-This dataset is a subset of the original, using only the 'mean' and 'std' (standard deviation) variables from the original.
+This dataset is a subset of the original, using only the 'mean' and 'std' (standard deviation) variables from the original (it does *not* use the gravityMean and meanFreq variables).
 Each variable is the average of the corresponding variable for each subject and activity of both the test and training datasets.
 In other words, each each row contains the average of the